francoismassart/eslint-plugin-tailwindcss/README.md

     </picture>
   </a>
 </p>
-<p align="center">I spent countless days working on this plugin, and it is available to all for free.<br>If you benefits from my work and if you want to help me keep the project alive, consider becoming a sponsor.</p>
+<p align="center">I spent countless days working on this plugin, and it is available to everyone for free.<br>If you benefit from my work and if you want to help me keep the project alive, consider becoming a sponsor.</p>

 | Premium sponsors                                                                                                                                     | Current sponsors                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |